3dfsb-dev/3dfsb/README.md

 3dfsb
 =====

-3D File System Browser - improved, cleaned up and maintained fork of the old tdfsb
+3D File System Browser - cleaned up and improved fork of the old tdfsb

 This runs on GNU/Linux, and should also run on BeOS/Haiku and FreeBSD.

 Homepage: https://github.com/tomvanbraeckel/3dfsb

-Forked, maintained and improved by Tom Van Braeckel, originally written by Leander Seige.
+Forked, cleaned up and improved by Tom Van Braeckel, originally written by Leander Seige.

 What's new?
 ===========